CWolfs/MissionControl/README.md

 A HBS BattleTech mod that provides a framework for runtime modifications of the contracts and encounters.
 This includes varying the encounter specifics such as spawn locations, lance numbers and objectives.

+This works only for the generic contract types (e.g. Battle, Rescue etc) as it would break the balance for vanilla story missions.

 ![Additional Lances](./docs/images/mission-control.jpg)

 ## Videos